odriverobotics/ODrive/docs/developer-guide.md

 <br><br>
 ## Debugging
+If you're using VSCode, make sure you have the Cortex Debug extension, OpenOCD, and the STLink.
+You can verify that OpenOCD and STLink are working by ensuring you can flash code.
+Open the ODrive_Workspace.code-workspace file, and start a debugging session (F5).
+VSCode will pick up the correct settings from the workspace and automatically connect.
+Breakpoints can be added graphically in VSCode.

 * Run `make gdb`.
 This will reset and halt at program start.
 Now you can set breakpoints and run the program.
 If you know how to use gdb, you are good to go.

 <br><br>